Trump insists US-China relations are in a good place despite differences as he wraps up Beijing trip

 Iran was on the agenda when Trump sat down with Xi on Thursday for their two-hour meeting in the Great Hall of the People.

-The leaders agreed that the Strait of Hormuz — effectively closed since the start of the Iran conflict — needs to be reopened to support global energy demands, Trump told Fox News in an interview.
-About 20% of the world's oil flowed through the strait before the war started on Feb.
+The leaders agreed that the Strait of Hormuz — effectively closed since the start of the Iran conflict — needs to be reopened to support global energy demands, Trump told Fox News.
+About 20% of the world’s oil flowed through the strait before the war started on Feb.
 28.

 Trump said in the interview that Xi privately offered assistance on resolving the war, though it was unclear what that would mean, given China’s strategic partnership with Iran.